A plant-based twist on Bonefish Grill’s classic appetizer!

 Using an Air-Fryer or Oven

-Every air-fryer is different.
+It is important to note, every air-fryer is different.
 I recommend testing yours with one or two pieces to determine the proper cooking time.
 6 to 7 minutes in my air-fryer at 400 degrees resulted in a crispy coating and a mushroom piece that was sufficiently cooked through.

 Pan Frying the “Shrimp”

-If you are using a deep fryer, you are on your own here!
+To be honest, if you are using a deep fryer, you are on your own here!
 I have never used a deep fryer, so I have no directions, suggestions, or comments other than, please be careful!

 Final Touches and Presentation